 - B.A., English, California State University, Humboldt

-Melville and Whitman, early and 19th-Century American literature, digital applications and approaches in literary studies
+Melville, Whitman, and Crane; early and 19th-Century American literature; digital applications and approaches in literary studies.

 - Melville’s Marginalia Online, eds.
 Steven Olsen-Smith, Peter Norberg, and Dennis C. Marnon (2006-present)